MANKIND'S SEARCH FOR TRUTH

 "Another student wrote that Bill's realization occurred 'around 1956 or maybe at the latest 1958' and that he wrote The Melody of the Woodcutter and the King almost immediately afterward and circulated it among his students although it wasn't formally published until 1976."

 As to which of the three examples of Samuel's Awakening is the ONE, my inclination is to stick with the battlefield event.
 If one or the other or both of the experiences described by his students transpired, the role the experiences played if any, may have been something closer or akin to contributing in some fashion to a deepening or expansion of his initial major experience.
 Samuel elaborated extensively on the event in Korea, the other two are somewhat more difficult to substantiate via his own documentation.
 On the other hand, maybe by then he was just getting bored with the whole situation.
+It's not totally unheard of for a person so Enlightened to experience a second deepening or ripening experience of their earlier or first "full blown" experience.
+A good example it Sri Ramana's second death experience.
+See:

 For the record, Art Ticknor, the man behind what is published on the Self Discovery Portal, has a background in things spiritual under the auspices of a person of deep Spiritual Attainment by the name of Richard Rose.
 Interestingly enough, there exists in a round-about way, several very, very close and strong interwoven connections between Richard Rose and myself.